ibitcy/eo-logger/readme.md

 * Isomorphic logger based on Elastic Common Schema
 * Elastic Common Schema typings out of the box

-The main idea is make fully isomorphic logger for collect logs by Elastic Common Schema from web applications and NodeJS applications.

 ## How to install

 ```bash